The Mystery Of Mezcal

 Having already been introduced to pulque, when the Spanish ran out of their spirits, they began experimenting to create something with higher alcohol content.
 The end result became mezcal.

 The word mezcal comes from the Nahuatl word mexcalli, which means “oven-cooked agave”.
-The production of mezcal is still very much in keeping with tradition.
+The production is still very much in keeping with tradition.
 It is produced on a small scale, one of the qualities that differentiate it from tequila.
 Because of the small-scale production and lack of industrialization in the process, the spirit contains fewer chemicals and additives than tequila.
 This makes for a drink with more clarity that goes down smoother and allegedly keeps hangovers at bay.

 Most of today’s cultivation and distillers come from the state of Oaxaca.
 The producers take pride in their roots and the tradition of the process.
 Everything is done by hand.
 Workers harvest the agave plant and remove the piña, which looks like a giant pineapple.
 Then they bury the piña in an underground pit with hot rocks, where it cooks for three days.
 Once the piña is cooked, it is mashed using a stone wheel grinder turned by a horse.
 This sounds like something out of an old movie, but it is how mezcal is still made to this day.